 Your awareness of using the Re-Framing Five is strong and you are comfortable in making the change in bringing these words more into play: Do, Can, Will, Would, Could.

-You recognize the importance of congruency in your message, bringing your physiology in line with your word choice.
+You recognize the importance of congruence in your message, bringing your physiology in line with your word choice.
 There is a difference in the way others respond to you.
 They notice you speak differently.
 There is a noticeable change—and they appreciate it.
 They do so, because your message is clear and uncluttered.

 You are still aware of the work necessary to keep the “(K)notty Words” at bay, and are up to the task.